 It’s shocking to watch, but the Christian equivalent

-isn’t any less weird.
-One of the interviewed Satanists even described Catholic Mass
+isn’t any less unsettling.
+One of the interviewed Satanists even describes Catholic Mass

 as ‘creepy’.
 He has a point.
 There's nothing natural about eating flesh (bread) and drinking blood (wine), but it's treated as a perfectly normal activity.